The VIP Green Bus is the affordable luxury travel way to go from Chiang Mai to Chiang Rai.

 VIP Green Bus for the affordable luxury win!

-Using the Green Bus website you can choose your bus, choose your seat (in doing so it even lets you know if the already-selected seats will have a male, a female or a monk sitting in it…choose wisely!) and buy your ticket.
+Using the Green Bus website you can create an account, log in and then choose and pay for your bus.
+You can also choose your seat!
+And in doing so it even lets you know if the already-selected seats will have a male, a female or a monk sitting in theem in case you are picky about your seatmate…so choose wisely!

 Chiang Mai VIP Green Bus Terminal